loeiten/usingLinux/README.md

 ```
 http://www.geppyparziale.com/post/13494900906/create-a-git-repository-on-a-usb-drive

-# Download git to a server
+## Download git on cluster
+For archaic cluster with not up to date software
 ```
 cd ~
 mkdir install